 If a pupil fails to comply with the uniform expectations they will be referred to the pastoral office.
-Where there are significant or persistent issues with a pupil's uniform, pupils will be required to phone home to attempt to rectify the issue; in extreme circumstances they may be placed with the ReBooT or Respite teams.
+Where there are significant or persistent issues with a pupil's uniform, pupils may be required to phone home to attempt to rectify the issue; in extreme circumstances they may be placed with the ReBooT or Respite teams and or be required to complete a restorative meeting after school.